 First, Jazz Alley.
 Some of the most well recognized jazz artists in the community have played here, and it’s a beautiful, cozy atmosphere.
 Their food is a little overpriced for what it’s worth, so I vote eating before you go, and then just get a cocktail or a glass of wine and enjoy!

 Second, the Triple Door provides a soft, intimate ambiance with twinkle lights glimmering upon a dark velvet backdrop behind the stage.
-This lounge leans more upscale while remaining a low-key, so if you want something that’s a bit more casual, drop into the Musiquarium.
+This place leans slightly more towards an upscale, low key lounge, but if you want something that’s a bit more casual, just drop into the Musiquarium.
 Upon entering the Triple Door, you’ll see a large fish tank lining the entryway, and you’ll want to hang a right at the end to enter the Musiquarium bar.
 Its menu features a surprising number of vegetarian and vegan options as well, so it’s a great place to hit up for happy hour.

-Lastly, if your style’s a bit more grungy, if you love a $6 happy hour pizza, and if you try to see as many local bands as possible, you’ll want to check out the Crocodile in Belltown.
+Lastly, if your style’s a bit more grungy, if you love a $6 happy hour pizza, and if you try to see as many local bands as possible a week, you’ll want to check out the Crocodile in Belltown.
 They’ll have anything from rock to folk to brass bands playing, so just hop online and check out their line-up if you need to catch a show!

 4.)
 Whisk Yourself Away to the Chihuly Glass Museum and a Laser Show